HamChowderr/MyGPTSwarm/readme.md

-# GTP-to-GTP
+# GPTAgents-to-GPTAgents

 ## Description

-This project is part of the [Syntax Sunday series](https://blog.bloodlinealpha.com/) in which I showcase different software/technology through simple and fun examples.
-GPT-to-GPT utilizes the OpenAI Chat Completions API, as well as, custom GPTS's using Actions.
+GPTAgents-to-GPTAgents is a contribution and use case to the Syntax Sunday series [Syntax Sunday series](https://blog.bloodlinealpha.com/), which showcases various software and technologies through engaging examples.
+This project focuses on a novel approach called the GPT-to-GPT method, which utilizes the OpenAI Chat Completions API, as well as, custom GPTS's using Actions.
 The idea is to create many Agents or LLM Agents (using either the API or custom GPTs) that work together to solve problems and complete tasks.

-Currently, OpenAI does not let custom GPT's recruit other custom GPT's to work together, but I am sure they will be adding that at some point.
-This can be done soley with the API as well, you would just need to create a **Boss**, that decides which Agent or Agents to recruit.
-It is a very neat concept as after the user submits there prompt, the dialogue is between the Agents and they decide together how to proceed.

-As well, you could create Agents using other API's (Claude, Gemini, Opensource, custom, etc...) and combine them so they all work in unison, as some models may be cheaper or work better for certain tasks.
-So you are not limited to using the OpenAI API, you can use which ever works best for you!

-### Agents
-For this example I created three "Agents" which are powered by the OpenAI API:
+Each Agent is meticulously customized to excel at specific tasks, allowing conversations to be enhanced with detailed and highly specialized responses.
+While the project utilizes OpenAI's models to demonstrate the GPT-to-GPT method, developers can also explore creating Agents using other cutting-edge LLM models such as Claude (Anthropic), Gemini (Google), or open-source alternatives.

+The true power of GPT-to-GPT lies in the synergistic collaboration between these Agents, combining their unique capabilities to tackle multifaceted challenges and automate complex workflows.
+This open-source project serves as an insightful example for developers, researchers, and AI enthusiasts, inviting them to explore the practical applications of generative AI models like GPT and contribute to the community's collective knowledge."

+###What Is Different In This Project?
-- DevJr: A nervous, passive, and shy developer who is afraid of getting fired, so it provides littel to no help.
-- DevInt: A competent dev, who has to pick up the slack for all the devs.
-It is very knowledgable and talented.
-- DevSr: A self-proclaimed 10X engineer, who loud and over confident.
+Instead of focusing on a Boss that manages developers: - DevJr: A nervous, passive, and shy developer who is afraid of getting fired, so it provides littel to no help. - DevInt: A competent dev, who has to pick up the slack for all the devs.
+It is very knowledgable and talented, - DevSr: A self-proclaimed 10X engineer, who loud and over confident.
 It makes many mistakes as it works fast and likes to poke fun at the other devs.
+Instead I created a Boss that creates and manages any type of agent based on the users input/request/scenerio.

-### Your Typical Dev Shop
+### Your Typical GPT-to-GPT
-Within chatGPT I created a custom GPT called `Your Typical Dev Shop` which acts as the **Boss** and manages the three Agents.
+Within chatGPT I created a custom GPT called `Your Typical Dev Shop` which acts as the **Boss** that create and manages the three Agents.
 Through the use of GPT Actions, the **Boss** is able to forward requests from the chat interface to the appropriate dev and decide if the response is satisfactory or not.
 The **Boss** can then use this information to craft a response or ask another question via Actions.

 ### How it Works
 Essentially we have GPT-to-GPT dialogue in which the **Boss** will forward the users question or prompt to the Agents (OpenAI API) using Actions.
 The **Boss** will receive the repsonse via the API and decide what to do next.
 This example simplifies it has the **Boss** really only has two options: ask another question/clarification from the API or relay the response in its own words back to the user.

-## Other Use Cases
-While this example is fun and simple, it clearly shows that you can use teams of Agents to work together to solve problems and complete tasks in user-focused scenarios.
-Some other examples could be:
+## Example Of Agents (Provided by @bloodlinealpha)

 ### Personalized Writing Assistant
 A setup where multiple GPT agents assist a user in creating complex documents such as research papers, novels, or business plans.
 Each agent contributes different expertise—research, drafting, and editing.